Automating My Daily Life with Hermes Agent

 I’ve gone from eye‑rolling at AI‑assistant hype to genuinely relying on one daily.
 The value isn’t in having something that can write a poem or summarize an article — it’s in offloading mental overhead to a system that never forgets, never gets bored, and is always a message away.

 Hermes Agent made this real for me in a way that aligns with my workflow and infrastructure preferences.
 It’s not a magic bullet — you still need to define what you want automated, write the skills, and set up the cron jobs.
 But once you do, it just works.
+And the pace of development means it keeps getting better every week.

 If you’re tired of manual reminders, scattered scripts, and constant context‑switching between apps, consider giving an agent a try.
 Start with one small cron job — checking the weather, sending a daily quote, backing up a file — and see how it feels.